luvemil/cioccolato_e_pere/scripts/README.md

 Accepted options are:

   -d, --density DENSITY
-    x is one of 1m, 5m, 1h, 1d.
+    x is one of 1m, 5m, 1h, 1d (default 1d)

   -o, --output filename
-    Write the result to filename.csv or filename.json depending on the chosen format.
+    Write the result to filename.csv or filename.json depending on the chosen format (default SYMBOL_DENSITY_STARTDATE_ENDDATE).

   -s, --symbol SYMBOL
-    Specify a symbol, as accepted by Bitmex API.
+    Specify a symbol, as accepted by Bitmex API (default XBTUSD).

   --json
     Write to JSON instead of CSV.